explosion/spaCy/website/docs/usage/training.md

 using this dataset for training, stopping criteria such as maximum number of steps, or stopping when the loss does not decrease further, can be used.

 In this example we assume a custom function `read_custom_data()` which loads or generates texts with relevant textcat annotations.
 Then, small lexical variations of the input text are created before generating the final `Example` objects.

 We can also customize the batching strategy by registering a new "batcher" which turns a stream of items into a stream of batches. spaCy has several useful built-in batching strategies with customizable sizes<!-- TODO: link  -->, but it's also easy to implement your own.
-For instance, the following function takes the stream of generated `Example` objects, and removes those which have the exact same underlying raw text, to avoid duplicates in the final training data.
+For instance, the following function takes the stream of generated `Example` objects, and removes those which have the exact same underlying raw text, to avoid duplicates within each batch.
 Note that in a more realistic implementation, you'd also want to check whether the annotations are exactly the same.

 > ```ini